belzecue/vpainter2/README.md

 Tools are standard:
 1. Brush tool - select the color you need and start painting.
 If your mesh doesn't have any vertex colors on import, plugin automatically sets black color as a base.
 2. Color picker - picks the color and alpha from the mesh.
 If you're using plugin for texture blending - very useful to pick exactly the kind of blending you need and spread it around the mesh with the brush.
-3. Displace tool - adjusts the position of vertices, useful if you're painting something snow or sand on top of a surface and want to give that some thickness (use carefully and with light hardness).
+3. Displace tool - adjusts the position of vertices, useful if you're painting something similar to snow or sand on top of a surface and want to give that some thickness (use carefully and with light hardness).
 4. Bucket tool - Fills the mesh with chosen color.
 Set light opacity to fill gradually.